EyadHeikal/AutomationAttempt0/README.md

 ### Brewfile
 The `Brewfile` contains all Homebrew packages, casks, and Mac App Store apps to be installed.
 Edit this file to customize your installation.

-### Shell Configuration Files
+### Configuration Files
-This repository manages your shell configuration files:
+This repository manages your dotfiles and configuration:

+**Shell Configuration:**
-- `.bashrc` - Bash shell configuration
+- `.bashrc` - Bash shell configuration (minimal, sources `.bash_aliases`)
-- `.zshrc` - Zsh shell configuration
+- `.zshrc` - Zsh shell configuration (minimal, sources `.bash_aliases`)
-- `.bash_aliases` - Shell aliases and custom functions (sourced by both bash and zsh)
+- `.bash_aliases` - Common shell configuration (Homebrew, Ruby, PATH, Atuin)

+**Git Configuration:**
+- `.gitconfig` - Git global configuration (user info, GPG signing, editor, rerere, rebase settings)

-These files are symlinked to your home directory, allowing you to version control your shell configurations.
+All configuration files are symlinked to your home directory, allowing you to version control your configurations and sync them across machines.

 ### NetBird Configuration
 By default, the setup script connects to `https://netbird-mgmt.instabug.tools:33073`.
 Modify `SetupMac.sh` if you need a different management URL.